The Upstream Parable

 There, she discovered a cliff with a beautiful view overlooking the river.
 Many people would come to admire the scenery, but the path was treacherous, and some would slip and fall into the rapid waters below.

-The visitor returned to the town and suggested building a fence along the cliff’s edge.
-Although some townspeople were skeptical at first, they agreed to try it.
-Once the fence was built, the number of people falling into the river decreased dramatically.
+The result was transformative.
+With the fence in place, the number of people falling into the river plummeted.
 The town soon realised that preventing people from falling was far more effective and less resource-intensive than constantly rescuing them from the water.
-They began to look for other “upstream” solutions to problems they faced.
+They began to look for other ‘upstream’ solutions to problems they faced.

 Comments are closed.